 Spring Point Ledge LighthouseSouth Portland

 Spring Point Ledge Lighthouse was constructed to mark a dangerous ledge which is now covered by the breakwater.
-Numerous ships had struck the ledge and local ship owners had petitioned the Lighthouse Board for many years before funds were made available for construction.
+Numerous ships had struck the ledge, and local ship owners had petitioned the Lighthouse Board for many years before funds were made available for construction.
+Spring Point Ledge Lighthouse was first lit on May 24th, 189,7 and is located in Portland Harbor.

 Hendricks Hill MuseumSouthport